 Welcome to Good Time to Roll On, your independent guide to city breaks and urban adventure on wheels.

-Long weekend city guides
+Long weekend city travel guides

 London is a brilliant place to visit whatever your mobility, and those who use a manual wheelchair to get around will find plenty of suitable options in the British capital.